Freedmen's Bureau: Education

 By 1866, Northern missionary and aid societies worked in conjunction with the Freedmen's Bureau to provide education for former slaves.
 The American Missionary Association (AMA) was particularly active, establishing eleven "colleges" in Southern states for the education of freedmen.
 The primary focus of these groups was to raise funds to pay teachers and manage schools, while the secondary focus was the day-to-day operation of individual schools.
-After 1866, Congress appropriated some funds to operate the freedmen's schools.
+After 1866, Congress appropriated some funds to operate the Freedmen's schools.
 The main source of educational revenue for these schools came through a Congressional Act that gave the Freedmen's Bureau the power to seize Confederate property for educational use.

-George Ruby, an African American, served as a teacher and school administrator and as a traveling inspector for the Bureau, observing local conditions, aiding in the establishment of black schools, and evaluating the performance of Bureau field officers.
+George Ruby, a Black American, served as a teacher and school administrator and as a traveling inspector for the Bureau, observing local conditions, aiding in the establishment of black schools, and evaluating the performance of Bureau field officers.
 Blacks supported him, but planters and other whites opposed him.